abs-tudelft/Tydi-Chisel/README.md

   ...
 }
 ```
 See the [timestamped_message](library/src/main/scala/nl/tudelft/tydi_chisel/examples/timestamped_message/TimestampedMessage.scala) file for the full example.
 This file is just for showing the syntax of declaring and using Tydi-interfaces.
 It does not contain an implementation.
-For that, look at the [pipeline examples](library/src/main/scala/nl/tudelft/tydi_chisel/examples/pipeline).
+For that, look at the pipeline examples in [the overview](#examples-overview) below.
 There you will also find advanced syntax for the creation of modules and chaining of submodules through their streams:

 ```scala
 ...